 According to Quantum Workplace, 90% of employees who reported very low physical wellness also reported poor emotional health.
 The study also found that physical, financial, and emotional wellness directly correlate with employee engagement.

 Offer health insurance that meets the needs of your employees, such as dental and vision coverage.
-Employee benefits to promote health can also include life insurance, long-term disability insurance, and other types of insurance that may be necessary to your industry.
+Employee benefits and perks to promote health can also include life insurance, long-term disability insurance, and other types of insurance that may be necessary to your industry.

 12. Create an Inclusive Culture